signalpattern/JSONCalc/readme.md

-# DynON - Dynamic Object Notation
+# JSONCalc

-DynON is a (100% compatible) format of JSON that allows objects to contain references to other JSON objects— similar to [JSON Reference](https://tools.ietf.org/html/draft-pbryan-zyp-json-ref-03), but more powerful.
+JSONCalc is a library that parses and fills in references to data in the same or other JSON documents, similar to [JSON Reference](https://tools.ietf.org/html/draft-pbryan-zyp-json-ref-03), but more powerful.

 #### Features